aidindzaferovic/Automated-Inventory-Management-System-Java-/README.md

 A console-based inventory management system built for the St. John’s University campus store to replace outdated manual tracking methods.
 Developed using Java with a focus on usability, role-based access, and efficient inventory processing.

+> ⚠️ *Note: This project was developed for educational purposes only and is not affiliated with or used by the actual St. John’s University campus store.*

 ## 💡 **Key Features**

 - **Secure Login** – ID/password authentication with separate employee and manager roles